BBeese/Interview-Prep/README.md

 ## Questions?
 -  “Thinking back to people you’ve seen do this work previously, what differentiated the ones who were good from the ones who were really great at it?”
+-  "Mentorship?
+Onboarding?"
+-  "Oppurtunities for advancement"
--  “What do you like about working here?”
+-  “What do you personally like about working here?”
+-  "Describe the culture/ More collaborative or secluded"
+    + *haven't found a good way to word this...*